 Weigh the Risks and Rewards of the PESO Model

-During our 30-day Communications Challenge, we walked participants step-by-step through how to implement the PESO model in their organization through creating a PESO communications plan.
+During our 30-Day Communications Challenge, we walk participants step-by-step through how to implement the PESO Model in their organization.

-One of the homework assignments was to do a SWOT assessment of their organization.
+One of the homework assignments is to do a SWOT assessment of their organization.